LuciNyan/pixel-profile/README.md

 ```

 #### 2. Generate a Personal Access Token (PAT)
-Refer to the "Creating a Personal Access Token" section above
+Refer to the "Creating a Personal Access Token" section above.

 #### 3. Create a .env file
-Use .env.example as a guide to set your environment variables
+Use .env.example as a guide to set your environment variables.
 ```markdown
 PAT_1=xxxxxxx
 ```